AndyMalela/fried-tofu/README.md

 This personal repository acts as centralized location for backing up and transferring files or notes between all my devices.
 I use this because it's free.

-## Contents
+## Structure

-This repository is structured to include various types of files and notes.
+This repository has a kitchen-sink-structure.

 ## Backup Strategy